EMDR Institute, Inc.

 All EMDR Institute instructors have been personally trained and approved by Dr Shapiro.

 Guidelines for the Management of Conditions Specifically Related to Stress.
 Geneva, Switzerland: Author.

 Trauma-focused CBT and EMDR are the only psychotherapies recommended for children, adolescents and adults with PTSD.

 Practice Guideline for the Treatment of Patients with Acute Stress Disorder and Post-traumatic Stress Disorder.
 Arlington,VA: American Psychiatric Association Practice Guidelines.
 EMDR therapy was determined to be an effective treatment of trauma.

 RANDOMIZED CONTROLLED STUDIES

-24 randomized controlled (and 12 nonrandomized) studies have been conducted on EMDR in the treatment of trauma.
+36 randomized controlled studies have evaluated EMDR therapy in the treatment of trauma.

 DEPARTMENT OF VETERANS AFFAIRS AND DEPARTMENT OF DEFENSE (2017)

 VA/DoD Clinical Practice Guideline for the Management of Post-Traumatic Stress Disorder and Acute Stress Disorder.
 Washington, DC: Veterans Health Administration, Department of Veterans Affairs and Health Affairs, Department of Defense.
 EMDR was given the highest level of recommendation and placed in the category of three “trauma-focused psychotherapies with the strongest evidence from clinical trials . . .
 These treatments have been tested in numerous clinical trials, in patients with complex presentations and comorbidities, compared to active control conditions, have long-term follow-up, and have been validated by research teams other than the developers.”